SlowlyFire/Server-and-Client-System/README.md

 # Server-and-Client-System
 **This project is basically an implementation of Server and Client System, based on signals communication and transferring data through files**.

-**in this project, we implement a server, which represents a simple calculator**, that supports 4 basic operations: add, substraction, multiply and division.
+**in this project, we implement a server, which represents a simple calculator, that supports 4 basic operations: add, substraction, multiply and division.
-The server gets from the client 2 numbers and one of the requested operations.
+The server gets from the client 2 numbers, and one of the requested operations.
-The server calculates, and returns to the client the result.
+The server calculates, and returns to the client the result.**

 ## How Does it Works?